2026 Ranking

 $75K to $150K+ 8% projected growth

-This is the blue collar career with the highest ceiling because it sits at the transition point between working with your hands and managing the people who do.
-Construction managers coordinate trades, control budgets, enforce safety, and keep projects on schedule.
-The penalty for delays on a large commercial build is thousands of dollars per day, which is why companies pay the managers who prevent those delays accordingly.
-Most did not start in management.
-They started as carpenters, electricians, or plumbers, worked up to foreman, and moved into project oversight after accumulating enough field knowledge to understand what every trade on a job site actually does.
-That ground-level experience is a competitive advantage that a construction management degree alone cannot replicate.
-Owners of general contracting firms routinely earn $200K to $500K+.
+Construction managers coordinate trades, control budgets, and keep projects on schedule.
+Project delays cost thousands of dollars per day on large commercial builds, so companies pay well to avoid them.
+Most construction managers do not start in management.
+They begin as carpenters, electricians, or plumbers, move up to foreman, and transition into oversight once they understand every trade on a job site.
+That field experience gives them an edge a construction management degree alone cannot provide.
+Owners of general contracting firms can earn $200,000 to $500,000 or more.

 Construction Manager openings